snaplet/examples/seed/supabase-twitter-clone/README.md

 ### Conclusion

 This tutorial showcased the integration of Snaplet Seed for setting up a local development environment and creating personas for end-to-end testing within a Supabase and Next.js-based Twitter clone.
 We hope these insights will assist in your Supabase projects, making Snaplet Seed a valuable tool in your development arsenal.

+### Acknowledgments

+I would like to thank Jon Meyers for his valuable course "Build a Twitter Clone with the Next.js App Router and Supabase," hosted on egghead.io.
+This article was inspired and informed by his work.